Actindo-AG/Documentation/PIM/API/02_GetStarted.md

         -H 'cache-control: no-cache' \
         -d 'grant_type=authorization_code&code=5471fdee60b8c9d571f137c0940dfeddfdc4dddb&client_id=myclientid&client_secret=1U-YdJpAD67huXxmy0c7Cg__&redirect_uri=https%3A%2F%2Foauthdebugger.com%2Fdebug'

+    Replace *[your-workspace]* with the name of your instance, and the example values with your client ID, client secret, and the authorization code that you have obtained in [Step 2: Get an authorization code](#step-2-get-an-authorization-code).

-    The access token is generated, as displayed in the following response sample.
+2. An access token and a refresh token are generated, as displayed in the following response sample.

     **Response sample**

         {"access_token":"EYqSCcJOoBgbOxgHJpU3stvliosc+EGEFQ60QplUPjNuCOTfoebG2kvUg5sb574TjI94aEUMBG0I2DS+LulBQj+sXGIl3FX+3QFICEDb1Sw+HzfO1K34QhB60rkULlN2","expires_in":3600,"token_type":"bearer","scope":"none","refresh_token":"37e521b0ec5f035c86f0a2db09fe73cda934235e"}

-2. Write down your access token and your refresh token.
+3. Write down your access token and your refresh token.
-    You can now log in to your *Actindo Core1 Digital Operations Platform* instance with your credentials (username and access token).

     > [Info]  Access (also called bearer) tokens are short-lived.
 You can generate further access tokens with your refresh token.

-[comment]: <> (Unsicher, dass es hier schon kommt.
-Evtl. in Step 4?
-Check video!)

-## Step 4: Send a test authentication request
+## Step 4: Send an authentication test request

-Send a test authentication request to your Core1 instance to check that the access token is valid.
+You can now send a request to your Core1 instance to check that the access token is valid.
+For exemplary purposes, we are using a simple "ping-pong" authentication test.

+[comment]: <> (ping-pong method/test? Übliche standard Test-Prozedur?
+Hat das einen konkreten Namen?)

-1. Send the Token URL request to generate your access token, as displayed in the following request sample.
+1. Send an authentication test request, as displayed in the following request sample.
-    Replace *your-workspace* with the name of your instance, and the example values with your access token (bearer) code that you have obtained in [Step 3: Generate an access token](#step-3-generate-an-access-token).

     **Request sample**